Huawei still number two smartphone seller despite US sanctions

 The Chinese firm managed to boost its sales even as the overall market declined, remaining on the heels of sector leader Samsung and ahead of US-based Apple.

-According to Strategy Analytics, overall global smartphone sales fell 2.6 per cent to 341 million units in the April-June period, but showed signs of stabilising after several quarters of declines.
+According to Strategy Analytics, overall global smartphone sales fell 2.6 per cent to 341 million units in the April-June period.

-Samsung increased its market share to 22 per cent, helped by a seven per cent rise in handset sales, with growth seen in the mid-range and entry segments.
-The South Korean giant stayed ahead of Huawei, which was at 17 per cent, and Apple at 11 per cent of the market.
+Samsung increased its market share to 22 per cent, helped by a seven per cent rise in handset sales, mainly in the mid-range and entry segments.
+The South Korean giant stayed ahead of Huawei at 17 per cent, and Apple at 11 per cent of the market.

 "Huawei surged at home in China during the quarter, as the firm sought to offset regulatory uncertainty in other major regions such as North America and Western Europe."